MJ7898/VereinsfinanzManager/Documentation/API/API_Documentation.md

 	// teams
 	router.HandleFunc("/team", handler.CreateTeam).Methods("POST")

-Like the other options and commands, you can find all teams in you organization with the simple GET funciton or you look after a specific teams with an concrete ID:
+Like the other options and commands, you can find all teams in you organization with the simple GET function, or you look after a specific teams with a concrete ID:

 	router.HandleFunc("/teams", handler.GetTeams).Methods("GET")
 	router.HandleFunc("/teams/{id}", handler.GetTeam).Methods("GET")